Enzo Pérez: River Plate

 On 29 June 2017, Pérez returned to Argentina and signed for River Plate for a transfer fee of €2.5 million.

 Ahead of a Copa Libertadores match on 19 May 2021, River Plate announced that over twenty players, including all four rostered goalkeepers, would miss the match due to a COVID-19 outbreak within the squad.
 With no substitutes, the injured Pérez volunteered to play in goal for the entirety of the match against Colombian side Independiente Santa Fe in which River Plate won 2–1.
 Pérez made a number of key saves and was awarded with the man of the match for his performance.
 On 21 April 2021, Pérez extended his contract until December 2023.

 Return to Estudiantes

 In January 2024, a free transfer saw Pérez returning to Estudiantes for a third spell, signing a one-year contract.

 Return to River Plate

-In January 2025, Pérez rejoined River Plate on a free transfer, signing a one-year contract.
+In January 2025, a free transfer saw Pérez returning to River Plate for a third spell, signing a one-year contract.

+Argentinos Juniors

+In January 2026, Pérez joined Argentinos Juniors as a free agent, signing a one-year contract.